aionlinecoursecom/Computer-Vision-Projects/README.md

 #### **Project Outcome**
 The project offers a powerful solution for real-time human pose detection, supporting applications in sports analytics, fitness tracking, and more.

-For more details and hands-on experience, visit the **[Real-Time Human Pose Detection With YOLOv8 Models](https://www.aionlinecourse.com/ai-projects/playground/real-time-human-pose-detection-with-yolov8-models)** on **[Ai-projects](https://www.aionlinecourse.com/ai-projects)**.
+For more details and hands-on experience, visit the **[Real-Time Human Pose Detection With YOLOv8 Models](https://www.aionlinecourse.com/ai-projects/playground/real-time-human-pose-detection-with-yolov8-models)** on AI Projects.

 ---
 ### **5. [Real-Time License Plate Detection Using YOLOv8 and OCR Model](https://www.aionlinecourse.com/ai-projects/playground/real-time-license-plate-detection-using-yolov8-and-ocr-model)**